firebase/geofire-js/README.md

 #### GeoFire.ref()

-Returns the `Firebase` instance used to create this `GeoFire` instance.
+Returns the `Firebase` reference used to create this `GeoFire` instance.

 ```JavaScript
 var firebaseRef = new Firebase("https://<your-firebase>.firebaseio.com/");